-Candidates must be U.S. citizens and currently enrolled as seniors at (or recently graduated from) an institution participating in the scholarship program.
-Upon taking up his or her scholarship, a scholar must be between the ages of 19 and 26, must hold a bachelor’s degree or an equivalent, and may not yet have attained a doctorate.
+Candidates must be U.S. citizens and currently enrolled seniors in (or be within 12 months of graduating from) an institution participating in the scholarship program.
+Upon taking up the scholarship, scholars must hold a bachelor's degree or an equivalent, and may not yet have attained a doctorate.

 Selection criteria include:

-- exceptional academic talent and outstanding achievement, especially in the major, as indicated by course grades;
+- exceptional academic achievement, especially in the major, as indicated by course grades;

 - capacity to advance knowledge in the sciences, engineering, or mathematics through original high-level work, as demonstrated by awards, research, and recommendation letters; and